 Blue cheeses particularly the pungent ones.
 These could prove to be quite tricky pairings since blue cheeses generally make cabernet taste bitter and metallic.
 Lean and crisp white wines like a Sancerre or maybe a Jordan Chardonnay and Champagne are regarded to be far more complementary with mild blue cheeses.

-Pairing cheese and wine is an art, and you must do it with perfection.
+Pairing wine and cheese is an art, and you must do it with perfection.
 Let your guests enjoy the wine and cheese you serve them in your next gathering.
 You must drink whatever wines you are passionate about with the delicious cheese that tingle your taste buds with your loved ones.
 You are bound to experience a memorable pairing.
 With the above recommendations, you could make wine and cheese pairing far less complex and more enjoyable.
 Keep enjoying and experimenting with several combinations!